KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 ## To Do

-* Sometimes health regen can still trigger while under the effects of Primordial Flesh.
-I need to figure out what makes this happen
 * Imp Overlord is added to the logbook again.
 I need to make it so it isn't
 * Imp Extract is still a little glitchy
-* Make Primordial Flesh function more friendly with mods
 * Redo Imp Extract particle effects to use Imp Overlord ones
 * Make more items